England (band): Biography

 Henderson later became touring bassist for Jeff Beck, while Moses later became a touring guitarist for Queen + Paul Rodgers and Sir Tom Jones.
 Ibbotson became the Pretty Things' manager in 1985, while Holland joined that band as a guitarist, positions they retain to this day.
 The band continue to receive critical praise, with Music Mart magazine describing a CD reissue of Garden Shed "as good as prog could get in the '70s."
 Webb and Henderson reactivated the band in 2006 for a brief tour, including an appearance at the Baja Prog Fest in Mexicali.
-In March of 2019, three of the original members, Webb, Henderson and Holland, along with Jordan Brown, Russ Wilson, Andy Thompson and several members from prog band The Gift (Mike Morton, Dave Lloyd & Gabriele Baldocci), performed a one-off reunion gig at Fusion Festival 2 in Stourport.
+In March 2019, three of the original members, Webb, Henderson and Holland, along with Jordan Brown, Russ Wilson, Andy Thompson and several members from prog band The Gift (Mike Morton, Dave Lloyd & Gabriele Baldocci), performed a one-off reunion gig at Fusion Festival 2 in Stourport.
 This performance also featured a brief vocal performance from the band's original drummer, Jode Leigh.